Jesús Bosch Ayguadé of Starloop Studios tells us about a one-stop studio for game development outsourcing.

 Jesús Bosch Ayguadé: This is a global service, and competitors are everywhere.
 That means that the competition may come in the form of much lower costs since some of these companies can be located in countries where the cost of living is very low.
 We cannot compete in price.
 Since we create video games, we need to deliver top-quality games, make sure they become successful in the market for our clients.
 Our clients’ success is our own success: it causes customers to keep requiring our services and also recommending us.

 Your final thoughts?

 Jesús Bosch Ayguadé: The gaming industry cannot benefit forever from the pandemic.
-Many people have lost their jobs and have lower income.
+Many people have lost their jobs and have lower incomes.
 But we are optimistic, and we expect that by summer the vaccines should be able to decrease the curve of infection rates, and by the end of this year we should have something close to back to normal.
 Many things have changed forever, and the digitalization will have accelerated in one year what would otherwise have taken probably a decade.